White Bean Dip with Seasoned Baked Pita Chips Recipe

 Additional Flavor Tips!

 Easily make this into a white mean dip rosemary recipe by adding 1/4 cup of finely chopped rosemary into the blender with the other ingredients.
-This white bean dip recipe can also be made into a roasted garlic white bean dip by roasting the garlic before adding it into the blender.
-Additionally, this dip can be made into a kale and white bean dip by adding 1/4cup of finely chopped kale into the blender.
+This white bean dip recipe can also be made into a roasted garlic white bean dip by roasting the garlic before adding it to the blender.
+Additionally, this dip can be made into a kale and white bean dip by adding 1/4 cup of finely chopped kale into the blender.

 Prosciutto Wrapped Asparagus Recipe